Frank-Mayer/Schule/GSE1/Dependency Injecction.md

 }
 Logger <|..
 FileLogger : implements

-class RemoteFileLogger {
-	-sshSession: SshSession
-	-fileStream: SshFileStream
-	+RemoteFileLogger(sshSession: SshSession, path: string)
-	+log(text: string)
-}
-FileLogger <|-- RemoteFileLogger : extends

 class ConsoleLogger {
 	+ConsoleLogger()
 	+log(text: string)
 }
 Logger <|..
 ConsoleLogger : implements

-class ScreenLogger {
-	-screenId: integer
-	+ScreenLogger(screenId: integer)
-	+log(text: string)
-}
-ConsoleLogger <|-- ScreenLogger : extends
 ```

-This also follows the Liskov Substitution and Dependency Inversion principles because it doesn't matter which implementation of the interface is used.
+This also follows the [Liskov Substitution](https://en.wikipedia.org/wiki/Liskov_substitution_principle) and [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) principles because it doesn't matter which implementation of the interface is used.
 It kind of forces you to provide the needed methods and fields in the interface.
 You could even use a child class of the `ConsoleLogger` that writes to another console using something like [screen](https://wiki.ubuntuusers.de/Screen).
 The dependent class only calls the `log` method to log a message, it doesn't care how this logging is done.

 ## Where is this used?

 The architectural pattern MVVM needs DI if there is communication between multiple viewmodels and models which are not directly related.
-This scenario occurs in 99% of every MVVM application.
-Because they need to be able to communicate in order to make it one whole app instead of multiple unrelated screens.
+This scenario occurs in 99% of every MVVM application, because they need to be able to know each other in order to exchange data.

-Those popular frameworks provide a build in DI solution:
+These popular frameworks provide a built-in DI solution:
 - [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection)
 - [Xamarin](https://learn.microsoft.com/en-us/xamarin/xamarin-forms/enterprise-application-patterns/dependency-injection)
 - [MAUI](https://learn.microsoft.com/en-us/dotnet/architecture/maui/dependency-injection)